When Your Child Doesn't Acknowledge Bedwetting

 "We talked about the whys of bedwetting: small bladder, deep sleep, family history," says Carmen, of Virginia Beach, VA.
 "I've encouraged my daughter not to feel embarrassed, as it is something completely out of her control.
 She still becomes embarrassed, though, especially if her older siblings tease her."

 Teasing from siblings or other relatives should be strictly forbidden.
-When a child knows she will be taunted for nighttime wetting, she may go even further into denial in order to hide it from her siblings or whoever might poke fun.Keep It Positive
+When a child knows they will be taunted for nighttime wetting, they may go even further into denial in order to hide it from their siblings or whoever might poke fun.Keep It Positive

 Sometimes parents, too, will say or do things to make their children feel bad about nighttime wetting.
 In these cases, even when the mattress is soaked and the pajamas are dripping, the child will deny wetting the bed in order to avoid getting yelled at or punished.